Worcester County Massachusetts assistance programs.

 Foreclosure and mortgage assistance

 Worcester County homeowners can contact NeighborWorks Homeownership Center of Worcester (HOCW).
 This HUD approved agency provides foreclosure counseling and intervention services to qualified applicants.
 Various programs are offered, including classes and intervention techniques.
 They can also provide you information on other Massachusetts mortgage programs.
-Learn more, or call them at 508-791-2170.
+Learn more on Massachusetts foreclosure help, or call them at 508-791-2170.

 Help for energy bills, conserve energy, and housing aid